MatzoMT/csci4800/milestone3.md

 User Story 1
 {% include_relative assets/html/figma/mockup1.html %}
+Justification:
+In our high-fidelity mockup of a student’s eLC grades view, we chose the grade calculator idea to be the best, as it added more functionality which was currently missing.
+The idea of having a student’s final grade displayed by default did not in and of itself necessitate a design change on the student view end, unlike the grade calculator tool.
+But a grade calculator tool would be most useful if the current grade is made available to students, so we kept with the ideal that the overall grade would be displayed to students.
+Our research has led us to conclude that the combination of both of these design features would adequately address students’ current desires for the eLC (Desire2Learn) Grades view.
+Namely, this would address student concerns that “Gradebooks are not set up to display current course grade” and “Gradebooks are not set up to display final grade”.
+[1]

+We carried over the decision made in our wireframes of this story, which was to continue with eLC’s existing functionality by displaying the final grade at the top of the grades table.
+We added the feature of a color which varies based on the letter grade or score bucket (determined by the instructor’s grade schema) for the final grade.
+We took this idea for this color signifier from Blackboard, which utilizes a similar system to highlight the grades with colors, corresponding with letter grades.
+[8] We feel that this additional signifier helps to indicate a student’s performance at a glance and would be helpful to include in our high-fidelity proposed solution.

+Additionally, we kept with the decision to keep the grade calculator tool on the right hand side of the page, modeled after Canvas’s “What If” tool’s placement.
+[18] We also added the color signifiers to the Grade Calculator tool on the right.

 User Story 2
 {% include_relative assets/html/figma/mockup2.html %}
+Justification:
+For this story’s high fidelity mockup, we chose to incorporate both of our design ideas from the wireframes.
+Both ideas deal with different aspects of the user action of setting up the gradebook configuration, and as such, both are important to include in our proposed design.

+We continued with the idea of adding more visuals by keeping the two-toned color progress bar at the top of the page to signify which sections of eLC an instructor is working on and how much is left.

+We also added a proper error/warning message in order to display that the instructor is attempting to move on without the prefered defaulted action.
+This allows instructors to be notified that the students will not have access to an important and recommended feature.
+The red text is typical in western cultures to convey a sense of warning and urgency, and we kept this color usage consistent throughout the other mockups as well.
+[20]

+Blackboard, another LMS, has an appropriate use of icons and colors so we mirrored these for our redesigned eLC page as well.
+[8] This is accomplished through the additions of blue and green which we incorporated into the navigation buttons at the bottom of each page.

 User Story 3
 {% include_relative assets/html/figma/mockup3.html %}
+Justification:
+As this user story only had one series of actions in the wireframe that encompassed both design ideas, we did not have to pick between multiple design options.
+One change we have made from the wireframe was adding a red warning for when the weighs of the sections do not add up to 100.
+Red in western cultures often signifies urgency, which we felt this change would represent by requiring the user to make sufficient changes before finalizing them [20].

+In addition, we made more use of colors where a heavier shade of blue indicates a heavier grade weight, whereas a lighter shade indicates a lighter grade weight.
+We decided to use blue for this case because blue was already being used in the hyperlink and button colors, and we did not want to bombard the user with multiple colors.
+As a result of better use of colors, we believe that the interface for our mockup becomes easier to use in contrast to the original eLC format, which was largely text based and had very few colors or graphics.

 User Story 4
 {% include_relative assets/html/figma/mockup4.html %}
+Justification:
+For our high fidelity mockup, we combined the two ideas of having a separate form page to add categories in bulk, and to provide a drag and drop interface to quickly change the categories of a grade item (or the order in which items/categories are displayed).
+The combination of the two design ideas provides the full range of activities encompassed by this user story, and so we felt that both ideas could be incorporated for the best solution.

+We kept most of the design decisions made in the wireframe, such as which drag handle icon to use and the configuration of the new form to add categories.

+One additional adjustment to the UI that was not included in the wireframe, was the decision to split out the “New” button into two separate buttons for “New Item” and “New Category”.
+We felt that this would be important because it reduces the number of clicks instructors need to make in order to add an item [21].
+In addition, the new redesign for the “New Category” page makes it quite different to the “New Item” page, and because users are accomplishing two different goals with each option, it did not make much logical sense to group the buttons together.
+We wanted the “New Category” button to be immediately visible and accessible, to encourage instructors to make use of this grouping system.
+Upon keyboard or mouse hover or active state, the buttons will turn a darker shade - such interaction mimics the behavior already found on eLC and helps indicate to a user that the button is selectable.
+[22]

 User Story 5
 {% include_relative assets/html/figma/mockup5.html %}
+Justification:
+Again, we chose to incorporate both of our design ideas from the wireframes into our completed mockup of this user story.
+Both ideas deal with different aspects of the user action creating a grade item, and as such, both are important to include in our proposed design.

+We changed the look of the warning popup message from the wireframe to the mockup.
+We used red font and icons for the warning message in order to be consistent with our other mockups, which also use red for warnings.
+Red in western cultures often signifies urgency, which we felt this change would represent by notifying the instructor they may have forgotten something when filling out the form [20].
+We also switched the coloration of the buttons on the warning pop up to be blue for “Cancel” and grey for “Submit anyway” in order to indicate that “Cancel” is the primary/preferred option in this case.
+Finally, behind the error message, the fields which were either invalid or incomplete are highlighted in red, to more clearly bring it to the user’s attention.

+We also added a final frame which shows the existing “Advanced Settings” options for instructors.
+The look of this frame is largely modeled after eLC’s existing design, and is important so that our high fidelity mockup includes all options that instructors have when creating a grade item.
+As this section is already well organized with font weights and colors, we did not need to make additional changes to the design.

+Similar to Mockup 4, we carried over the decision to split out the “New” button into two separate buttons for “New Item” and “New Category”.
+We felt that this would be important because it reduces the number of clicks instructors need to make in order to add an item.
+[21] Upon keyboard or mouse hover or active state, the buttons will turn a darker shade - such interaction mimics the behavior already found on eLC and helps indicate to a user that the button is selectable, as can be seen in the first frame.
+[22]

 ## D. Summary Video
 Link to video: <https://youtu.be/dZ1BWm1WqSg>